sbb-design-systems/lyne-components/docs/REVIEW.md

 - Is there a story for each visual representation?
 - Are the story templates reused and divided into small vars if necessary?
-- Are the controls working and consistent as possible through all stories?
+- Are the controls working and as consistent as possible through all stories?
 - Are the stories working on chromatic and give a value?
 - Are all texts written in English language?